atlaschiew/my-geth-summary/DataStructureBidirectionalLinkedList.md

 long story short, let's dig deep into how trie's cachedNode is being created and used?

-Cached node is created after trie is commited.
+CachedNode is created after trie is commited.
 The flow is

 1) trie.Commit(...)
 2) h := newCommitter(), h.Commit(...)